Digital Forensic Specialist Level 2 Practical Exam Preparation Course for Beginners (EnCase/Autopsy)

 Always use write-protection before creating a copy!
 Let's learn about write-protection through hands-on practice.

-7) How to use forensic tools
+7) How to Use Forensic Tools

 8) Partition Recovery

-9) Analysis of Past Exam Questions
+9) Analysis of Previous Exam Questions

 10) How to verify information